ournetworks/ournetworks.ca/about.md

   <li class="bio-sm-list-item"><a href="https://github.com/dcwalk" target="_blank" rel="noopener">{% include icons/github.svg %}&nbsp;dcwalk</a></li>
 </ul>

-**Garry Ing**{:#garry} is a designer and technologist residing in Toronto, contributing to [Toronto Mesh](https://tomesh.net/).
-His previous work and collaborations has been with the Strategic Innovation Lab (sLab) at OCAD University, the Technologies for Aging Gracefully Lab at the University of Toronto, and Normative.
-He is a graduate of OCAD University, with a background in graphic design.
+**Garry Ing**{:#garry} is a designer and researcher centred around the overlap of technology and critical practice.
+His previous work and collaborations has been with the Strategic Innovation Lab (sLab) at OCAD University, the Technologies for Aging Gracefully Lab at the University of Toronto, Normative, and Format.

 <ul class="flex flex-wrap p-0 bio-sm-list">
   <li class="bio-sm-list-item"><a href="https://garrying.com/" target="_blank" rel="noopener" data-proofer-ignore>{% include icons/link.svg %}&nbsp;garrying.com</a></li>